 As a bulk user I am not eligible to send tens of thousands of cards Via RSGB Bureau.
 Some of the Radio Amateurs that I am manager for are not British and live in far away places and are not even RSGB members so I am not allowed to use the Bureau to send their cards.

 Why don’t I accept stamps?

 United Radio QSL Bureau has an international mailing account with Royal Mail in order to get the best prices possible to send out bulk QSL postings, the money saved again is put towards other expenses.
-Stamps are not used on these mailings, I use postage paid labels.
+Stamps are not used on these mailings, I use Postage Paid Imprint (PPI)